Andrew Chen has recently published a pretty valid point on most advice on whether OKRs are appropriate for pre-Product–Market Fit startups.

 At least one Objective (and respective Key Results) should be shared among all functions involved in your product line.“6 Principles for Truly Effective OKRs (Part 1)”

 By all means yes!
-An early stage startup must move fast, so ensuring everyone is focused on the same objective is mandatory.
+An early stage startup must move fast, so you must ensure everyone focuses on the same objective.
 Even if within the 5–10 people there will be people taking different actions (as a result of their different roles in the team), they should constitute coherent efforts concentrated on a common objective.

 Good strategy works by focusing energy and resources on one, or a very few, pivotal objectives whose accomplishment will lead to a cascade of favorable outcomes.Richard Rumelt, Good Strategy/Bad Strategy

 For an early stage startup, I’d recommend having no OKRs other than this one.
-I’m not a big fan of Individual OKRs in general to begin with, but I trust they’re outright harmful for an early stage company — it’s too early and too small for individualised objectives.
-At this stage, individuality is expressed through the actions each member is best positioned to take, but they must converge to a single objective.
+I’m not a big fan of Individual OKRs to begin with, but I trust they’re outright harmful for an early stage company.
+It’s too early and too small for individualised objectives.
+At this stage, individuality exists in the actions each member is best positioned to take, but they must converge to a single objective.

 #1 – Stable Objective